 Balboa, a high-end steak restaurant in the Grafton Hotel is worth a look.
 So, too, is the bar at the Standard Hotel.

-Anyone can pull up a table at one of the many small cafes at Sunset Plaza.
+Anyone can pull up a table at one of the many small cafes and Sunset Strip bars at Sunset Plaza.

 Between 8600-8700 Sunset Blvd., these bistros have tables outside next to the sidewalk on both sides of the street that provide a real European flair to the area.